According to Stickee data from 2019, correct as of June 2020

 Why you need cat insurance

-Owning a cat brings with it significant responsibilities.
-You are committing to taking care of your pet throughout its life – and that means in sickness as well as in health.
+Owning a cat comes with significant responsibilities.
+You are committing to taking care of your pet throughout its life – in sickness as well as in health.

 With veterinary costs high (and getting higher each year), insurance for your cat is essential.
 It gives you the peace of mind of knowing that, if your cat falls ill or is injured, the costs of treatment will be covered.

-But as with all forms of insurance, there are choices to make between the various policies on offer – there are significant differences between the levels of cover provided and, of course, the cost of the premium.
+But as with all forms of insurance, there are choices to make between the various policies on offer.
+There are significant differences between the levels of cover provided and, of course, the cost of the insurance premium.

 How much is cat insurance?

-The cost of insuring your cat depends on a number of factors, including the age and health of your pet, whether it’s a pedigree or a moggie, and the type of policy you go for.
+The cost of insuring your cat depends on a number of factors, including the age and health of your pet and the type of policy you choose to go for.

 The cheapest policies can cost from around £30-£35 a year, although you can expect to pay over £100 or even £150 a year to insure a pedigree animal.